(A) Specific requirements for all blasting operations.

-(6) Signs shall be posted warning against the use of mobile radio transmitters on all roads within three hundred fifty feet of blasting operations where electric blasting caps are used.
+(6) Signs shall be posted warning against the use of mobile radio transmitters on all roads within one thousand feet of blasting operations where electric blasting caps are used.

 (7) All blasting operations shall be suspended and employees removed from the blasting area during the approach and progress of an electrical storm.

 (8) Empty boxes, paper, and fiber packing materials which have previously contained explosive materials shall be disposed of in a safe manner, or reused in accordance with the department of transportation's hazardous materials regulations (49 CFR parts 177-180).